-- 1. The discrimination difference between any two colours displayed (except those with a tabular $\Delta E^$ less than 20 see list in Annex B 4.5) should be not less than 10 $\Delta E^$ units. - 2.
-The difference between the colour displayed and the CIE colour defined in these specifications should be not greater than 16 $\Delta$ C\ units.
-If a monitor is independently tested then the difference shall be not greater than 8 $\Delta$ C\ units.

-- 3. The luminance of the colour displayed should be within 20% of its specified value.
-Black is a special case and the luminance of it shall be not greater than 0.52 cd/m for bright sun colour table. - 5.2.3.2 Instrumental calibration verification test.
-For CRT displays, an instrumental test to check that the results of the colour conversion calibration described in Annex B1 are within tolerance should be made by displaying the colours of the Day colour table (restricted to colour pairs of tabular ΔE\ greater than 20); measuring their CIE coordinates x,y and L; and applying a tolerance test.
-The procedure is described in Annex B section 4.
+- 2. The difference between the colour displayed and the CIE colour defined in these specifications should be not greater than 16 $\Delta(u^,v^)$ units.
+If a monitor is independently tested, then the difference must not be greater than $\Delta(u^,v^)$ units. - 3.
+The luminance of the colour displayed should be within 20% of its specified value.
+Black is a special case and the luminance of it must not be greater than 0.52 cd/m2 for bright sun colour table. - 5.2.3.2 Instrumental calibration verification test.
+For CRT displays, an instrumental test to check that the results of the colour conversion calibration are within tolerance should be made by displaying the colours of the Day colour table (restricted to colour pairs of tabular ΔE^ greater than 20); measuring their CIE coordinates x,y and L; and applying a tolerance test.
 For LCD displays the instrumental test should be applied to all three colour tables.

-Note that since the tolerance test is intended solely to check successful colour calibration, and not to test colour maintenance at sea, this test should be performed on the bench in the manufacturer's or type-approval authority's plant under normal conditions of temperature conditions of temperature, humidity and vibration.
+Note that since the tolerance test is intended solely to check successful colour calibration, and not to test colour maintenance at sea, this test should be performed on the bench in the manufacturer's or type-approval authority's plant under normal conditions of temperature, humidity and vibration.